klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 **NOTE** `transactionKey`, `updateKey`, and `feePayerKey` return private key strings or an array of private key strings that should be used for the role.
 So rather than using privateKey property, it is recommended that you use `transactionKey`, `updateKey` and `feePayerKey` as appropriate, without worrying about the accountKey type.

-An explanation of the various AccountKey type structures is provided in the [AccountKey](#accountkey) part.
+An explanation of the various AccountKey classes is provided in the [AccountKey](#accountkey) part.

 ### AccountKey
-AccountKey is a structure that stores keys of an account.
+AccountKey is a data structure that stores keys of an account.
 An account can have one private key string or multiple private key strings to be used for signing.
 Account can also manage private keys by [roles](../../../klaytn/design/accounts.md#roles).

-To support this structure, caver-js introduces new structures called AccountKeyPublic, AccountKeyMultiSig, and AccountKeyRoleBased.
+To support this structure, caver-js introduces new classes called AccountKeyPublic, AccountKeyMultiSig, and AccountKeyRoleBased.

 To create an AccountKey, use `caver.klay.accounts.createAccountKey`.
 This function determines which AccountKey to generate based on the type of the parameter.
 It creates AccountKeyPublic if a private key string comes as a parameter, or AccountKeyMultiSig if an array of private key strings comes.
 And if there is an object with different key setting for each role, it creates AccountKeyRoleBased.

-**NOTE** The structures for `AccountKey` defined here are structures for storing private keys for use in caver-js.
+**NOTE** The classes for `AccountKey` defined in caver-js are data structures for storing private keys for use in caver-js.
 It can be different from the accountKey in your account on Klaytn network.

 #### AccountKeyPublic
-AccountKeyPublic is a structure for storing and managing a single private key string.
+AccountKeyPublic is a class for storing and managing a single private key string.

 The following describes how to update an account with AccountKeyPublic.
 Write the following into testFunction() and run it.